 Famous painting of Christ really looks like him- According to folklore, Del Parsons painted a portrait of Christ wearing a red robe which church officials said looks just like Jesus.
 Further, a young woman in a car accident said the person in the portrait held her reassuringly until aid workers arrived.
 The problem with this claim is that Del Parsons denied this story.
 What actually pannened is the church asked that the painting be altered to add "more intensity, more love, older looking, more Jewish-looking, no forked beard, wider sholders."
 You can read how it happened here.
 There is no original source for the supposed woman in the car accident.

 John Taylors pocket watch saved his life in Carthage Jail- John Taylor, who was present in Carthage Jail, drinking wine together with Joseph and Hyrum the day they died, supposedly had his life saved by his pocket watch so that he could live to tell the tale.
 Unfortunately, a forensic study indicated no pocket watch could withstand a musket blast of the time.
+For example, Hyrum’s watch, which was hit by a musket ball that went through his body, was severely dented and split.
 Professor J. Lynn Lyon, from the University of Utah, performed experiments and conculded, "Had John Taylor's watch been struck, there would be visible damage," at BYU's Education Week 2010.
-In contrast, Hyrum’s watch, which was hit by a musket ball that went through his body, was severely dented and split.

 SHARE THIS PAGE!